HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 --no-defaults --no-tablespaces --complete-insert --default-character-set=utf8mb4 --hex-blob --master-data=2 --no-create-db --set-gtid-purged=OFF --single-transaction --skip-add-locks --skip-disable-keys --skip-triggers --skip-tz-utc [--replace|--insert-ignore] [--no-create-info|--no-data] [--where=xxx] --databases xxx
 ```

+> !Note
+>
-Note: Please fill in value of default-character-set parameter according to actual conditions, for example utf8 or utf8mb4, etc.
+> Please fill in value of `default-character-set` parameter according to actual conditions, for example utf8 or utf8mb4, etc.

 If specified parameters are not used, there may be problem of time difference, and error reporting of some function commands not supported.